 About The Group

 The Sotzing Group is focused on the Synthesis, Characterization, and Preparation of Devices consisting of optical, optoelectronic and electronic polymers.
-Synthesis entails the preparation and characterization of small molecule organics that are used as monomers for step growth polymerization.
-We are primarily interested in polymers that conduct electricity, or are high dielectric constant polymers with low loss.
-Another primary interest are in materials that change color upon charge injection/removal, electrochromic polymers.
+Synthesis entails the preparation and characterization of small molecule organics that are used as monomers for polymerization.
+We are primarily interested in polymers with two extremes of electric field i.e highly conducting polymers and low conducting dielectric polymers.
+Another primary interest is in materials that change color upon charge injection/removal, electrochromic polymers.
 The Sotzing research group is also exploring the use of cannabinoids for various applications.

 Active Areas of Research